abyssswatcher/gobarber-api/README.md

 First setup your test env:

-1. Create a .env.test file into root directory, use .env.example file for env vars keys.
+1. Create a .env.test file into root directory, use .env.test.example file for env vars keys.

-2. Replace all lines into #Database section for:
-   DB_DIALECT=sqlite
-   DB_STORAGE=./__tests__/database.sqlite

 Now run tests: